 Book here to stay at Vacy Hall

 Our decision to stay at Vacy Hall was quite possibly our best decision of the year!
 For easy access to the booking site, I’ve included a link.

 In September each year, Toowoomba comes alive with the Carnival of Flowers.
 Gardens are planted up to flower in September showcasing the incoming spring festival.

 How to get there

 - Toowoomba is a short drive west of Brisbane – approximately 1.5 hours

 - The Westlander trains travel daily leaving from Roma Street Station in Brisbane

 - Buses leave daily from the Roma Street terminal

-Have you been to Toowoomba?
-Did you stay at Vacy Hall?
+Have you been to Toowoomba yet?
+Perhaps you stayed at Vacy Hall?
 Were you as impressed as we were?